APAC hires highly skilled instructors to offer the best training possible for participants.

 In addition, Dr. Standerfer has published articles on nonprofit accountability, the changing nature of civil society, and the importance of understanding the role of public discourse in facilitating social justice.

-Jonathan Wallace joined the Alliance for a Healthier Generation in 2013.
-He currently serves as the Director of Business Development.
-In this role, he is responsible for the strategic development and implementation of community-based, cross-sector engagement across the country that drives healthier environments for kids and families, with specific emphasis on increasing access to healthy foods and beverages.
+Jonathan Wallace serves as Director of Cross-Sector Engagement with the Alliance for a Healthier Generation, a national nonprofit organization working to ensure the environments that surround youth provide and promote good health.
+Jonathan joined Healthier Generation in 2013.
+He is currently responsible for the strategic development and implementation of community-based, cross-sector engagement across the country with specific emphasis on increasing access to healthy foods and beverages.
 Jonathan plays a lead role in managing Healthier Generation’s business sector partnerships and developing innovative collaborations and solutions that impact children’s health.
 Prior to this role, Jonathan led an initiative to increase healthy out-of-school time activity across Arkansas.

+Jonathan also serves as an instructor with the Arkansas Public Administration Consortium on topics such as group facilitation and volunteer management.
 He also serves as a coach with Arkansas State University – Childhood Services, providing training and technical assistance to out-of-school time and early childhood programs across the state.
-Jonathan’s career has primarily been in the public sector, previously serving with Youth Volunteer Corps, VolunteerNow, and City Year.
+Jonathan lives with his family in Bryant, AR and enjoys hiking in the Ouachita and Ozark mountains across the state.